diku-dk/futhark/docs/man/futhark-profile.rst

 =====

 The first step is to run :ref:`futhark bench<futhark-bench(1)>` on your program, while passing ``--profile`` and ``--json``.
 This will produce a JSON file containing runtime measurements, as well as collected profiling information.
-If you neglect to pass ``--profile``, the latter will be missing.
-If you neglect to pass ``--json``, no file will be created.
+If you neglect to pass ``--profile``, the profiling information will be missing.
 The information in the JSON file is complete, but it is difficult for humans to read.

 The next step is to run ``futhark profile`` on the JSON file.
 For a JSON file ``prog.json``, this will create a *top level directory*